lsk001/lsk_robot.github.io/_pages/about.md

 **Shangke Lyu**, Xin Lang, Han Zhao, Hongyin Zhang, Pengxiang Ding, Donglin Wang,
 Robotics: Science and Systems(RSS), 2024.

-- In this paper, we seek to ascertain the control mechanism behind the locomotion RL policy, from which we propose a new RLbased Rapid onLine Adaptive Control (RL2AC) algorithm to complementarily combine the RL policy and the adaptive control together.
+- In this paper, we seek to ascertain the control mechanism behind the locomotion RL policy, from which we propose a new RL based Rapid onLine Adaptive Control (RL2AC) algorithm to complementarily combine the RL policy and the adaptive control together.
 </div>
 </div>